sisl.SparseAtom

 - Parameters:

-)axis – which axis to untile along
+untile)axis (int) – which axis to untile along

-segment – which segment to retain.
+segment (int) – which segment to retain.
 Generally each segment should be equivalent, however requesting individiual segments can help uncover inconsistencies in the sparse matrix

 *args – arguments passed directly to